Andrei0872/my-dev-notes/notebooks/rollup/modules.md

     this.astContext = { /* ... */ }
     ```
   * the (dynamic/not dynamic)dependencies are fetched: the modules(`Module.sources` -> populated in `addImport`) that the current module depends on will be resolved
+  * during this phase, it also adds variables to their scope -> a tree of scopes

 * resolving dependencies: `resolvedIds`
+* linking dependencies & determining circular dependencies
+* `ast.bind`

 ## Internal Modules